tywalch/electrodb/README.md

 | `lt` | Keys greater than some value |
 | `lte` | Keys greater than or equal to some value |

-Carefully considering your **Facet** order will allow ***ElectroDB** to express hierarchical relationships and unlock more available **Access Patterns** for your application.

 ### Using Facets to Make Heretical Keys
 Carefully considering your **Facet** order will allow ***ElectroDB** to express hierarchical relationships and unlock more available **Access Patterns** for your application.

 For example, let's say you have a `MallStore` Entity that represents Store Locations inside Malls:

 #### Shopping Mall Stores
 ```javascript